orengeblaster/orengeblaster/README.md

 <img align="left" src="assets/orange.png" height="142">

 ## Hai everybody! 🧡
-My name is Orenge `pronunciation: /ˈɔrɪndʒ/` (or what I goes by on the internet).
+My name is Orenge `pronounce the same as "Orange"` (or what I goes by on the internet).
 I am a aspired amateur C++ developer and a self-proclaimed free softwear avocate.
 I love to learn about new topics and/or more of what I currently know.

 <details>
 <summary> <h4> More stuff about me </h4> </summary>